 A needle is placed on the spinning vinyl that reads these grooves, converting the resulting vibrations into an electrical signal.
 The turntable then amplifies this signal and transmits it to a listening device such as a speaker.

 In short, the needle is super important for the proper functioning of the turntable.

 What is a Turntable Cartridge/Needle?

-To keep things simple lets look at the cartridge as two distinct main parts.
-The Cartridge itself & The Stylus that is housed in it.
+To keep things simple let us look at the cartridge as two distinct main parts.
+The Cartridge itself and the Stylus that is housed in it.

-The Turntable Cartridge is the main housing unit of the the turntable needle.
+The Turntable Cartridge is the main housing unit of the needle.
 It consists of several components like the Stylus or Needle, Cantilever, Magnets, Coils and the body itself.

 The Cartridge acts as an electromagnetic transducer * that converts mechanical energy from vibrations into electrical current, which is further used to transmit music from a vinyl record that is placed on a turntable.

 The needle, better known as the stylus is the part that physically touches the surface of the vinyl record.
 The needle tracks the grooves and is normally made of a tiny gemstone or polished diamond.
 We shall discover more needle types below.